 Source: Statista (2017)

-In the UK, The Department for Education (DFE) is accountable for coordinating protection of children and young people who are also led by production of statutory guidance, a national plan of action and direction for the professionals.
+In the UK, The Department for Education (DFE) is accountable for coordinating the protection of children and young people who are also led by statutory guidance, a national plan of action, and direction for the professionals.
 Moreover, the Home Office (HO) is also responsible for sexual exploitation in the UK since 2013 as they are working with the Department of Education (Department for Education, 2012).
 However, Prime Minister has presented the most recent amendments to the statutory guidance, which emphasise the need to tackle sexual exploitation in the UK.
-Moreover, there is coordination at Government level between the Department of Education, the Home Office, Attorney General, Local Government, Department of Communities, Justice and Health.
-There are also two acts, which govern around sexual offences in the UK these are the Sexual Offences Act 2003 and also the Serious Crime Act 2015.
+Moreover, coordination at the Government level between the Department of Education, the Home Office, Attorney General, Local Government, Department of Communities, Justice, and Health.
+Two acts govern sexual offences in the UK: the Sexual Offences Act 2003 and the Serious Crime Act 2015.

-The current policy legislation for sexual exploitation of children is entertained under the provisions of the Sexual Offences Act 2003.
-Furthermore, the children act 1989 is also imposed which poses a broad range of responsibilities on behalf of local authorities for the protection and care of young people within or under the age limit of 18 (Mitchell, 2011, p.
+The current policy legislation for sexual exploitation of children is entertained under the Sexual Offences Act 2003.
+Furthermore, the children act 1989 is also imposed, which poses a broad range of responsibilities on behalf of local authorities to protect and care for young people within or under the age limit of 18 (Mitchell, 2011, p.
 43).
-The act safeguards and promotes the wellbeing of children, which also helps in maintaining the health of the young people and children.
-Apart from this, the children act 2004 is also imposed in the UK, which is implemented, by local authorities and local bodies to ascertain the need to protect and promote the wellbeing of children.
-Also, the Sexual Offences Act 2003 is also introduced in the UK, which incorporates a broad range of child protection from sexual exploitation (Melrose, 2010).
+The act safeguards and promotes children’s wellbeing, which also helps maintain the health of young people and children.
+Apart from this, the children Act in 2004 is also imposed in the UK, implemented by local authorities and local bodies to ascertain the need to protect and promote children’s wellbeing.
+The Sexual Offences Act of 2003 is also introduced in the UK, incorporating a broad range of child protection from sexual exploitation (Melrose, 2010).

 This also covers the protection of children under the age of 13 and sex offences committed by children or young persons.
-Other legislations include Education Act 2002, Homelessness Act 2002 and the Children Leaving Care Act 2000.
-The UK Government published guidance in 2009 on the safeguarding children and young people from sexual exploitation (Department for Children, Schools and Families, 2009 in Pearce, 2013).
-This guidance defines Child sexual exploitation as being some that can be so unrecognisable to children, such as through the use of technology, social media websites or sending a picture which is explicit to an individual allowing them the control.
-(Pearce, 2013 p.4).
+Other legislations include the Education Act 2002, Homelessness Act 2002 and the Children Leaving Care Act 2000.
+The UK Government published guidance in 2009 to safeguard children and young people from sexual exploitation (Department for Children, Schools and Families, 2009 in Pearce, 2013).
+This guidance defines Child sexual exploitation as being something that can be so unrecognisable to children, such as through the use of technology, social media websites or sending a picture that is explicit to an individual allowing them the control.
+(Pearce, 2013, p.4).

-The main thrust of policy and guidance is about new provisions in the sexual exploitation and sex crimes happening in the UK.
-Moreover, it covers the exploitation arisen by the offences of rape, penetration assaults, sexual assaults that cause a person to indulge in sexual activities without the consent of someone else (Data Forum, n.d.).
-According to legislative framework followed in the UK, the consent and sexual assaults are defined as conclusive presumptions and evidential assumptions about the consent.
+The main thrust of policy and guidance is about new provisions in sexual exploitation and sex crimes in the UK.
+Moreover, it covers the exploitation arising from the offences of rape, penetration assaults, sexual assaults that cause a person to indulge in sexual activities without someone else’s consent (Data Forum, n.d.).
+According to the UK’s legislative framework, consent and sexual assaults are defined as conclusive presumptions and evidential assumptions about consent.
 It further covers offences regarding child sex and crimes related to the exploitation of children and young people.
-Also, the familial child sex crimes also involve the relatives, which are designed to protect the person from mental disorders.
-The laws related to sexual exploitation provides extra-territorial jurisdiction for the acts committed in the UK against a child under 16.
+Also, familial child sex crimes involve relatives designed to protect the person from mental disorders.
+The laws related to sexual exploitation provide extraterritorial jurisdiction for the UK’s acts against a child under 16.

 New Policies for Sexual Exploitation in the UK

-The Prime Minister of the UK has recently announced new policies and measures to be able to handle the sexual exploitation of children and young people at Downing Street summit (Child Exploitation Online Protection Centre, 2011).
-The systems were proposed as the new criminal sanctions are failing to protect individuals from sexual exploitation, the new measures has been introduced by David Cameron, Prime Minister of the UK (Beckett, 2011).
-It was stated that the government of the UK would consult on the grounds of extending criminal offence of patients for social care of children, education and elect members who will be directly responsible for the sexual exploitation of the people.
+The Prime Minister of the UK has recently announced new policies and measures to handle the sexual exploitation of children and young people at the Downing Street summit (Child Exploitation Online Protection Centre, 2011).
+The systems were proposed as the new criminal sanctions are failing to protect individuals from sexual exploitation.
+The new measures have been introduced by David Cameron, Prime Minister of the UK (Beckett, 2011).
+It was stated that the UK government would consult on the grounds of extending criminal offences of patients for the social care of children, education, and elect members who will be directly responsible for the sexual exploitation of the people.

-The measures taken by David Cameron is focused towards having long term plans in place or uncovering sexual exploitation and further bring more offenders to face strict punishments and bear severe consequences.
+The measures taken by David Cameron are focused on having long-term plans in place or uncovering sexual exploitation and further bringing more offenders to face strict punishments and bear severe consequences.
 Furthermore, sexual exploitation has remained hidden and was also ignored by the local authority, which allows implementing whistleblowing policies and helpline for the public sector organisation to report bad practices (Barter, McCarry and Berridge, 2009).
-Apart from this, the culture of letting down the victims and disbelieving them will be eradicated, and the culture of renunciation and inspection will be given to professional troubleshooting experts to mitigate sexual abuses and provide health and support to people at every level.
+Apart from this, letting down the victims and disbelieving them will be eradicated, and the culture of renunciation and inspection will be given to professional troubleshooting experts to mitigate sexual abuses and provide health and support to people at every level.

-The topic of sexual exploitation is highly debatable, as it has become a fad within young people and children in the UK.
-There has been an increasing extension in the discourse since the end of the twenty-first century, which has described the sexual exploitation through ambiguous and vague terminologies (Cedeño, 2012).
-It is suggested that the discourse expansion leads several concepts, behaviours and situations that can be interpreted as sexual exploitation of the child and young people.
-Moreover, it can be argued here that the discourse can be predicted on two discourses.
+The topic of sexual exploitation is highly debatable, as it has become a fad among young people and children in the UK.
+Since the end of the twenty-first century, there has been an increasing extension in the discourse, which has described sexual exploitation through ambiguous and vague terminologies (Cedeño, 2012).
+It is suggested that the discourse expansion leads to several concepts, behaviours and situations that can be interpreted as sexual exploitation of the child and young people.
+Moreover, it can be argued here that the discourse can be predicted in two discourses.
 The first discourse which can be argued upon is the ‘childhood’ and second is the discourse of ‘female youth’ as it is the pretensions to the neutrality of gender in which the imagined child of sexual exploitation discourse is perpetually female, and the young men are widely considered to be invisible in this scenario (Dank, 2011).
-This discussion arises as the children are considered as pure and innocent which are unable to exercise choices, while the female childhood discourse constructs sexuality of female within double standards that sees women as the sex objects and a desire for the male gender (Grace, 2012, p.
+This discussion arises as the children are considered as pure and innocent, which are unable to exercise choices, while the female childhood discourse constructs the sexuality of females within double standards that sees women as sex objects and a desire for the male gender (Grace, 2012, p.
 410).
-Therefore, the understanding of female sexuality and their attractiveness towards male gender produce the discourse regarding sexual exploitation.
+Therefore, the understanding of female sexuality and their attractiveness towards the male gender produce the discourse regarding sexual exploitation.

 It remained debatable as many authors and practitioners came up with different concepts and theories in the essence of sexual exploitation of children and young people.
-However, this continued to be a long existing problem of the society, which will also remain prominent in the mind of general public (Barter et al., 2009).
-From the past decade, there were few reports generated which represent that sexual exploitation of the child is a new and trouble-creating problem which has limited research and can be learned from different perspectives.
-The literature conducted in this respect suggests that there are limited awareness and understanding of the issues about sexual exploitation, which should be responded to those working in professional roles with young people and children (Jago et al., 2011).
+However, this continued to be a long-existing problem of the society, which will also remain prominent in the mind of the general public (Barter et al., 2009).
+From the past decade, few reports were generated that represent that sexual exploitation of the child is a new and trouble-creating problem that has limited research and can be learned from different perspectives.
+The literature conducted in this respect suggests that there are limited awareness and understanding of the issues about sexual exploitation, which should be responded to by those working in professional roles with young people and children (Jago et al., 2011).

-Sexual exploitation of children is not a new issue which has arisen within society, it exchanges a lengthy history of around 100 years, which increases the concerns of the general public and government officials in the UK.
-It can be argued that child sexual exploitation is based on three different aspects of difficulties, which are personal, professional and social.
-The majority of the articles and journals have reported that mostly female gender was more sexually exploited by the male sex, which describes the percentage of exploited youth.
+Sexual exploitation of children is not a new issue that has arisen within society.
+It exchanges a lengthy history of around 100 years, which increases the concerns of the general public and government officials in the UK.
+It can be argued that child sexual exploitation is based on three different aspects of difficulties: personal, professional, and social.
+The majority of the articles and journals have reported that the female gender was mostly more sexually exploited by the male sex, which describes the percentage of exploited youth.
 According to the study of Reid et al., (2011, p.
 146), the discourse which is operated sexually is mostly female.
-However, male and female are equally treated in the statistics of sexually exploited people.
-In a study of Beckett (2013), it was stated that female and male students were traded as sex objects for money.
-On the other hand, gay, bisexual and lesbians were not sexually exploited and harmed in the risk of sexual exploitation.
-It can be asserted from the discussion that there are several sexual exploiters who use to exploit children and young adults who include pimps and johns, which are portrayed as predators.
+However, males and females are equally treated in the statistics of sexually exploited people.
+In a study by Beckett (2013), it was stated that female and male students were traded as sex objects for money.
+On the other hand, gays, bisexuals and lesbians were not sexually exploited and harmed in the risk of sexual exploitation.
+It can be asserted from the discussion that there are several sexual exploiters who use to exploit children and young adults who including pimps and johns, which are portrayed as predators.